NickPatne/DB-Xento/README.md

 `

 ## 3.Git
-> Create Accout on Github
+* Create Accout on Github from https://github.com